JoryHogeveen/view-admin-as/.github/README.md

 *	Clone roles
 *	Import/Export roles, can also download (and upload) setting files
 *	Update role capabilities from current view
+*	Automatically migrate users to another role after deleting a role

 ## Compatibility & Integrations